code-ultron/DeepD3_ROI/README.md

 ### Model Predictions and 3D ROI generation for dendritic spines

 This guide will explain how to use a trained model to generate predictions on a new data stack and 3d roi generation of spines.
-We have prepared a Jupyter notebook `3Droi_generation.ipynb` in the folder `examples`.
+We have prepared a Jupyter notebook `3Droi_generation.ipynb` in the folder `scripts`.
 Please refer to this notebook for detailed code execution.

 DeepD3 Benchmark Dataset